 Johns Hopkins University

-Emma joined the Academy in the summer of 2010, and she was our northern most member at that time.
-She is one of the most accomplished and well-rounded individuals to join the Academy.
+Emma joined Academy One Goalkeeping in the summer of 2010, and she was our northern most member at that time.
+She was one of the most accomplished and well-rounded individuals to join the Academy.
 Emma grew up in suburban Boston where she was one of the finest students the Academy has ever had.
-Emma earned one of the highest grade point averages and SAT scores in the Academy's history.
+Emma earned one of the highest grade point averages and SAT scores in AOG history.
 She won multiple academic awards in Science and Spanish, as well as being an accomplished and award winning musician.
-Emma is equally as talented as a goalkeeper.
+When it came to Goalkeeping, that is truly were Emma shinned.
 Her club team has won a Massachusetts State Cup and finished 2nd in Region I in 2009.
 They were also Regional New England Futsal Champions.
 Emma was a member of the Massachussets State ODP team over several years.
-All this is more remarkable considering that Emma only focused on soccer later in her high school life.
-For many years she was a regionally ranked figure skater in New England and after giving up figure skating, Emma was one of the top high school ice hockey players in her state.
-Emma founded a book drive for disadvantaged youth that has donated over 7000 books since 2007 while in middle school.
+All this was more remarkable when considering that Emma only focused on soccer later in her high school life.
+For many years she was a regionally ranked figure skater in New England and then switched her focus to ice hockey were she was among the top players in her state.
+Emma founded a book drive for disadvantaged youth who has donated over 7000 books since 2007 while in middle school.
 In high school, Emma played on the soccer and hockey team, and also played in the orchestra.
 She lead her team to their first ever Middlesex League Championship.
-She was Rookie of the Year and Rotary Award Winner in hockey to go with her four years on the Honor Roll.
-She graduated as one of the top students in her class.
-Emma won the Academy One Academic Award for 2012 in one of the closest races in Academy history.
-With numerous offers from many excellent schools (MIT, Yale, Bowdoin, Johns Hopkins etc.) Emma committed to play soccer and attend prestigious Vassar College for the fall of 2012.
-She had an amazing career at Vassar and finished as one of the best goalkeepers the program has ever had.
+She was Rookie of the Year and Rotary Award Winner in hockey which went with her four years on the Honor Roll.
+She graduated as one of the top students in her class and won the Academy One Academic Award for class of 2012.
+In fact, her win was in the midst of one of the closest races in the academy's history.
+Emma had many academic options from prestigious schools ranging from MIT, Yale, Bowdoin, and Johns Hopkins to name a few.
+Emma decided to commit to playing soccer and attended the prestigious Vassar College for the fall of 2012.
+She had an amazing career at Vassar as she finished with one of the best goalkeepers resumes in school history.
 Her list of accomplishments is lengthy: three time Liberty League All-Academic Team, Liberty League First-Team all League, multiple ECAC Defender of the Week, multiple Liberty League Defender of the Week, CoSIDA Academic All-District, set program records for career shutouts (14) and single-season shutouts (8).
-She started every year she was at Vassar.
+If all that is not impressive enough, do not shy way from the fact that she started every year at Vassar.
 And if that wasn't enough, Emma was a member of the Vassar Community Wind Ensemble and a member of the Phi Beta Kappa and Psi Chi honor societies.
 After graduating from Vassar, Emma interned at the University of Minnesota School of Public Health where she participated in the six-week immersion program in biostatistics, focused on statistical methods in clinical trials.
 After her internship, Emma attended The University of Washington and the Institute of Health Metrics and Evaluation.
 As a Post-Bachelor Fellow, she worked on modeling neurological disorders for the Global Burden of Disease Project.
 In this role, she conducted systematic reviews, extracted data from surveys and literature sources, ran statistical models, and vetted results.
 She was also heavily involved in a paper series on neurological disorders that was published in Lancet Neurology.
-Emma graduated from Washington with a near flawless grade point average.
-Emma chose to then attend Johns Hopkins University's world famous School of Public Health for her Doctorate.
-She is studying the measurement of cognitive decline and dementia.
+Emma graduated from Washington with a near flawless grade point average and used that along with her several other accomplishments and experiences to attend Johns Hopkins University's (which she previously turned down for undergrad) for their world famous School of Public Health.
+Emma her doctorate at John Hopkins and she would end up studying the measurement of cognitive decline and dementia.
 She is interested in the ways in which better measurement can lend new insights to etiologic questions.
-Emma lives in the Baltimore area while studying at Johns Hopkins.
+Emma currently lives in the Baltimore area and still studies at Johns Hopkins.

 Vassar College